We are devoted exclusively to the management of surgical problems in infants and children at Cleveland Clinic Children’s.

-We see children and adolescent patients at Cleveland Clinic’s main campus, Avon, Fairview, Hillcrest, and Twinsburg.
+We see children and adolescent patients at Cleveland Clinic’s main campus and various regional locations.

-- Newly constructed state of the art pediatric operating rooms will transform four of the five non-cardiac rooms to advanced minimally-invasive suites.
-These rooms will have advanced high-definition imaging technology, advanced image-capture and routing capabilities, and plumbed gases in an ergonomically efficient environment.
-For the first time, advanced surgical technology will be available for use by all surgeons at any time, accelerating the application of these tools to neonates, and stimulating innovative uses for complex surgical problems.
+- These rooms have advanced high-definition imaging technology, advanced image-capture and routing capabilities, and plumbed gases in an ergonomically efficient environment.
+Advanced surgical technology is available for use by all surgeons at any time, accelerating the application of these tools to neonates, and stimulating innovative uses for complex surgical problems.

-- Among the numerous diseases and conditions our pediatric team treats, Children's Hospital is a nationally renowned resource for the management of pediatric chest wall deformities.
+- Among the numerous diseases and conditions our pediatric team treats, Cleveland Clinic Children's is a nationally renowned resource for the management of pediatric chest wall deformities.